The novel coronavirus pandemic has forced a global rethink of where work happens. Overnight, working from home has become a sudden necessity for many.

 What about isolation and loneliness?
 With the blending of the “first place” (home) and “second place” (work), the need for a “third place,” is essential: anchors like coffee shops, libraries and bars.
 Third places are critical to society, since they foster opportunities for empathetic and creative connections.

 Offices won’t die out completely.
-But the notion of spending 40, 50, 70 hours there a week will.
+But the notion of spending 40, 50, or 70 hours there a week will.
 The co-working spaces that have sprouted up in recent years serve as a model for how work culture and HR practices can accommodate the workforce they’re courting.
 That is, workers should be able to leave the proverbial nest when it suits them but always feel welcomed back when they return to HQ for in-person engagements.

 What was once the province of the minority will be an enduring – and amazing – place where the future of work happens for the majority.
 Workers of the world, awaken; you have nothing to lose but your cubicles.